 When the expression “Information Technology” is used, the main tendency is to think of large computers and nothing beyond, so other elements, such as ERP or information itself are not often seen as part of this concept.
 Some organizations even fail to identify the real importance of their information for purposes of sustainability, strengthening and growth of their business.

-Within organizations a very common phenomenon occurs, may be harmful: that technological tools to manage information do not satisfy all the organization needs.
+Within organizations, a very common phenomenon occurs, maybe harmful: that technological tools to manage information do not satisfy all the organization’s needs.
 This can lead to double work, misuse of information and leaks.
-Within “third type” organizations (non-profit entities, non-government associations, volunteer organizations) this phenomenon may be stronger, because their nature drive them to access free or inexpensive tools, or tools provided by other organizations through different agreements, which are not always congruent with these entities activities.
+Within “third type” organizations (non-profit entities, non-government associations, volunteer organizations) this phenomenon may be stronger because their nature drive them to access free or inexpensive tools or tools provided by other organizations through different agreements, which are not always congruent with these entities activities.

 Finally, the philosophy of seeing information as a valuable resource, and its management as an important part of the effective achievement of objectives and results, is only taken by large companies.
 In Colombia, this has happened among the financial sector and oil companies, but not in non-profit organizations.